 This recipe for Oatmeal Dinner Rolls bring back wonderful memories for me from my years of traveling with a women’s ministry called Hearts at Home.
 They recently “closed their doors” and it’s been years since I’ve been a part of it, but these women where the dearest, most authentic, fun, frugal, compassionate, creative, energetic, lively, godly, most hard-working women I know!
 A shout out to all of you!
-You know who you are!
-Lisa, Jill, Kelly, Brenda…I know I’m missing a ton, but you women ROCK!
+Lisa, Jill, Kelly, Brenda…I know I’m missing some, but you women ROCK!

-They were so committed to saving money, that they would schlep crockpots filled with chili’s and soups for our staff dinners AND if we were lucky these tender, fluffy, oatmeal rolls showed up.
-I hope I don’t have it wrong, but I’m pretty sure that Kelly was the one who brought these babies!
-And she’d usually warm them on top of the simmering crockpots wrapped up in a blanket of foil (brilliant!) and bring a big container filled with creamy, gooey honey butter to slather on those rolls.
+They were so committed to saving money, that they would schlep crockpots filled with chilis and soups for our staff dinners AND if we were lucky these tender, fluffy, oatmeal rolls showed up.
+I’m pretty sure that Kelly was the one who brought these babies!
+And she’d usually warm them on top of the simmering crockpots wrapped in a blanket of foil (brilliant!) and bring a big container filled with creamy, gooey honey butter to slather on said rolls.

 These women walked through so many important stages of life with me; singleness, dating, engagement (they throw an awesome bridal shower), marriage and even my babies.
 I love these women!
 Genuine and true!
 Jill Savage the founder of Hearts at Home, check out her blog and Instagram accounts sometime, you will be encouraged.
 All of these women are encouragers, filled with wisdom and hard workers.
 I’ve worked with a lot of ministries throughout my life and I have to say that these ladies were the most down-to-earth, with a willingness to jump in wherever was needed!
 I was sad when they closed their doors, but I am proud to call them friends.